NJNP Collective Housing

 For those seeking emergency access to housing or a temporary place to stay.

-NJNP provides temporary housing, and sometimes in rapid response/emergency situations for as many as 30 people a night at our safe houses or thruout our larger DC Movement network.
+NJNP provides temporary housing, and sometimes in rapid response/emergency situations for as many as 30 people a night at our safe houses or throughout our larger DC Movement network.

 For Black and Brown Trans Community Members